sbauer322/workspace-nav/README.md

 Included key mappings for navigation, they're pretty much what you'd expect.
 As well as keymappings that mirror those of NERDTree for VIM.

+[NERDTree](https://github.com/scrooloose/nerdtree) for Vim was an inspiration for this plugin.

 Changes
 =======

 0.6:
- * Select first child when opening a folder (eush77) 0.5:
+ - Select first child when opening a folder (eush77)

+0.5:
- * Make entire LI stylable to behave nicely with other themes (Gozala)
+ - Make entire LI stylable to behave nicely with other themes (Gozala)